Sholver: Governance

 Lying within the historic county boundaries of Lancashire since the early 12th century, Sholver was recorded in 1212 as being one of five parts of the thegnage estate of Kaskenmoor, which was held on behalf of King John by Roger de Montbegon and William de Nevill.
 The other parts of this estate were Crompton, Glodwick, Oldham, and Werneth.
 Sholver would later form part of the township of Oldham within the ancient ecclesiastical parish of Prestwich-cum-Oldham, in the hundred of Salford.

 The Sholver estate archaically covered a wide area and included areas such as Watersheddings, Barrowshaw and Counthill lying south of the modern Sholver housing development.

+Sholver Millennium Green

+Sholver Millennium Green is one of 245 Millennium Greens, around England created at the Turn of the Millennium- is owned and run by a local charity as a public greenspace.
+This is one of the largest Millennium Greens, at 25 acres and is an attractive countryside escape for the people of the nearby council estates etc.

 Geography

 At 53°33′57.9″N 2°4′29.1″W (53.566097, -2.074748), Sholver stands on a steep hillside, about 1000 ft above sea level, 2 mi northeast of Oldham's commercial centre, nearly at the northeasternmost extremity of the town.
 Saddleworth and the South Pennines are close to the east.
 The River Beal lies in the valley below to the west, and beyond this, Royton and Shaw and Crompton.
 Moorside is a suburban area contiguous with Sholver's east.
 Sholver lies on the eastern edge of the Greater Manchester Urban Area.

 Archaic localities in and around Sholver include Sholvermoor and Sholver Slack.